lilliana1/budgetTracker/README.md

 # Budget Tracker
 The user will be able to add expenses and deposits to their budget with or without a connection.
 When entering transactions offline, they should populate the total when brought back online.
-Progressive Web App features (manifest, service-worker, IndexedDB)
+Progressive Web App features (manifest, service-worker, IndexedDB).

 Deployed app via heroku: https://budget-tracker-app-2020.herokuapp.com/

 ![alt Screenshot](./public/assets/images/appscreenshot.png)